4 Daytrips from Hamburg by train

 Traveltime: 0.44 minutes – Price: €15 – Book your ticket

 In the very north of Germany you will find Lübeck.
 This is also the place where you can take a ferry to Denmark or Sweden.
 The city is also called “the city of the 7 towers”, after the 7 gigantic towers that make up the city skyline.
-Here you will find Germany’s third largest church with the tallest towers in Europe, dating back to before 1400.
+Here you will find Germany’s third-largest church with the tallest towers in Europe, dating back to before 1400.
 Very old and very big.
 This is the St. Mary church.
 The other towers in the town are of smaller churches and the cathedral.
 It is a small town, so you can easily take a look at all the towers in one day.
 You can also climb the St. Peter’s Church.
 Well, climb… There is just a lift, nice and easy.
 It only costs €5 and you will have a panoramic view of the city.

 The city itself is a UNESCO site.
 Yes, the whole city.
 This is because everything is still in its original state.
 Despite the fact that it was one of the first cities that fell under Hitler’s rule and was hit hard, they immediately rebuild everything.
 Even new repairs are in the original style.
 So sometimes you see a fairly new building, in the unique old style.
 You will also find 2 border towers, as the town was once surrounded by a wall.
 The Holstentor is the most impressive of the 2 and can’t be missed, as you’ll most likely enter the city trough it.